Thierry-Dumont/Odes-NG/Rock4-NG/test/README.md

-Thus the spectral radius of the linearized problem is bounded by 4*\nu/h^2 + 1, where h=1/Size (Size is the number of unknowns, and we discretize in space by unniform finite differences).
+Thus the spectral radius of the linearized problem is bounded by 4*\nu/h^2 + 1, where h=1/Size (Size is the number of unknowns, and we discretize in space by uniform finite differences).